is having to choose between

 The kinder creature behind her brought his

 head down when she turned to face him.
+Her hand moved carefully, falling on his

-Her hand moved carefully, falling on his snout without objection.
+snout without objection.
 He stood motionless beneath her touch.
-She examined the lucent gems in his eyes, the
+She examined

-one brilliant green and the other yellow.
+the lucent gems in his eyes, the one brilliant green and the other yellow.

 “Why is everything so hard to understand?”

 she asked.
-“Why are they watching
+“Why are they watching me?”

 There was no reply, as usual.

 She continued talking to him anyway.
-“I’m sure you understand me, and if he can
+“I’m

-speak to my mind, I’m willing to bet you can too.”
+sure you understand me, and if he can speak to my mind, I’m willing to bet you

 Still no answer.
-Her dragon stood frozen like a giant medieval
+Her dragon stood frozen like

-statue.
-Only his pupils moved, observing
+a giant medieval statue.
+Only his pupils moved, observing her.

 Eena inclined her head.
-“Why won’t you talk to me?”
+“Why won’t you talk

 The beast pulled his nose out from under her

 hand and moved away.
-Eena watched him
+Eena watched him march across a trail of black soil to the

-his neck over the trees.
-The dragon
+withered forest where he stretched his neck over the trees.
+The dragon breathed

-reacted, turning a rich umber color.
-It changed
+in white vapors.
+The stump reacted, turning a rich umber color.
+It changed in

-in fast motion, reaching skyward, growing by leaps and bounds.
-Frail twigs pushed out and expanded, forming
+fast motion, reaching skyward, growing by leaps and bounds.
+Frail twigs pushed

-heavy branches.
-The root system rumbled
+out and expanded, forming heavy branches.
+The root system rumbled beneath the

-stood well above the young queen.
+tree stood well above the young queen.

 Eena was amazed.
 And puzzled.

 “You healed the tree.”
-She looked up at her dragon, mystified.
-“But that’s what I do; I heal the
+She looked up at her

 Again, no answer.
-The beast spread his wings to catch a roaming
+The beast spread his wings

-breeze that moved him gently into the air where he disappeared like the others.
+to catch a roaming breeze that moved him gently into the air where he

 “Why do you haunt me?” she asked, certain he